 (Previously, my work was very narrative, humorous and a bit dark.)

 Using the abstract paintings created during my retreat, I designed a set of intention cards as a beta deck.

 Would other people like them?

-I tested, tweaked and adjusted for months.
+I tested, tweaked and adjusted for months, until I loved them.